AutoQResearch: LLM-Guided Closed-Loop Policy Search for Adaptive Variational Quantum Optimization: Open-Source Release

 \section{Open-Source Release}

-To support reproducibility, we release \textit{AutoQResearch} as a public artifact accompanying this paper.\footnote{Repository: \url{https://github.com/SMU-Quantum/autoqresearch/tree/main}} The repository includes the core framework, solver implementations for VQE, QAOA, QRAO, and PCE, benchmark instances used in the study, and the policy-search infrastructure required to reproduce the reported experiments.
+To support reproducibility, we release \textit{AutoQResearch} as a public artifact accompanying this paper.
+The repository includes the core framework, solver implementations for VQE, QAOA, QRAO, and PCE, benchmark instances used in the study, and the policy-search infrastructure required to reproduce the reported experiments.

 The release also provides experiment artifacts generated during the search process, including promoted policy checkpoints, execution logs, the instruction file (\texttt{program.md}), hardware-execution specifications, and analysis scripts for regenerating the main plots and tables.
+To support exact reproduction, the release documents the driving model (GPT-5.3-Codex) and the full unmodified prompt, the fixed evaluation seed and the post-lock seed list, the simulation backend configuration (\texttt{ideal\_mps} / statevector with the shot budgets used), the per-stage instance membership and splits, and the complete policy-edit history---every proposed \texttt{experiment.py} diff with its keep/revert decision---for both accepted and rejected candidates.
 These materials are intended to make the closed-loop search process auditable rather than only its final outputs.

 Beyond reproducing the reported results, the released artifact supports follow-up work on autonomous quantum optimization workflows.
 In particular, it enables controlled re-evaluation of discovered policies, analysis of how prompt and protocol design affect search behavior, and extension of the framework to additional problem families and backend settings.